Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Introduction

-The outline of this article is as follows: The methodology is presented in section~\ref{sec:methodology}, where the kinetic models are firstly described in section~\ref{sec:model-description}, the results of a detailed hydrodynamic limit analysis are provided in section~\ref{sec:CE} and the models are discretized in section~\ref{sec:model-discretization}.
-The physical capabilities of the constructed models are validated in terms of strict conservation, proper recovery of the \ac{NSF} equations, as well as Galilean invariance, and results for a very sensitive two-dimensional benchmark of compressible flows with non-unity Prandtl is presented in section~\ref{sec:results}.
-Finally, a summary and conclusions are provided in section~\ref{sec:summary}.
+The outline of this article is as follows: The methodology is presented in Section~\ref{sec:methodology}, where {brief background and theory is given in~\ref{sec:model-background},} the kinetic models are firstly described in Section~\ref{sec:model-description}, the results of a detailed hydrodynamic limit analysis are provided in Section~\ref{sec:CE} and the models are discretized in Section~\ref{sec:model-discretization}.
+The physical capabilities of the constructed models are validated in terms of strict conservation, proper recovery of the \ac{NSF} equations, as well as Galilean invariance, and results for {two} sensitive benchmarks of compressible flows with non-unity Prandtl {are} presented in Section~\ref{sec:results}.
+Finally, a summary and {the} conclusions are provided in Section~\ref{sec:summary}.